takiwaki/Blastwave/HYD1D/README.md

       make all

-# How to change paramete
+# How to change parameter
 You can change the number of numerical grid in  `module commons`.
 <pre>
       integer,parameter::izones=200